bodo-ai/PyDough/documentation/dsl.md

 )
 ```

-**Good Example #6**: Identifies which states' current occupants account for at least 1% of all packages purchased.
+**Good Example #6**: Identifies the states whose current occupants account for at least 1% of all packages purchased.
 Lists the state and the percentage.

 ```py
 %%pydough